-- Indoor non-seated venues (such as galleries): Open, up to 75 per cent total capacity with maximum patron cap of 1000 people.
-Density quotient of 1 per 2sqm when using electronic record keeping.
-In venues not using electronic record a density quotient of 1 per 4 sqm applies.
+- ▲ Indoor non-seated venues (such as galleries): Open, up to 75 per cent total capacity with maximum patron cap of 1000 people.
+Density quotient of 1 per 2sqm.
+All venues must use electronic record keeping through the Services Vic app or a government API-linked digital system (venues will have a 28day compliance amnesty).
 Venues with capacity of greater than 500 patrons must publish a COVIDSafe Plan online.
 Arrangements for large events determined on an individual basis under the Public Events Framework. - ▲ Accommodation: Bookings restricted to the private gathering limit.
-The person or household booking the accommodation can have up to 30 visitors. - Interstate travel: Continued international border controls.
-State border controls activated in case of outbreaks. - Tourism spaces and groups: No patron cap on tour groups.
-Masks must be worn on tour transport. - Indoor physical recreation and community sport: No patron caps with a density quotient of 1 per 4sqm for each space.
-Gym and exercise classes limited to 50 people (excluding anyone necessary for running the class).
-COVID Marshals required when gyms are staffed.
-At times when gyms are unstaffed, a density quotient of 1 per 8 sqm applies. - Outdoor physical recreation and community sport: Up to a maximum of 100 patrons for outdoor fitness classes with a density quotient of 1 per 2sqm.
-Record keeping is required.
-Venues with capacity of greater than 500 patrons must publish a COVIDSafe Plan online - Retail: (e.g. supermarkets, other retail) Density quotient of 1 per 2sqm, with record keeping where practicable.
+The person or household booking the accommodation can have up to 100 visitors. - Interstate travel: Continued international border controls.
+State border controls activated in case of outbreaks. - ▲ Tourism spaces and groups: No patron cap on tour groups.
+Masks must be worn on tour transport.
+Venues must use the Services Vic app or a government API-linked digital system for record keeping (venues will have a 28-day compliance amnesty) - ▲ Indoor physical recreation and community sport: A density quotient of 1 per 2sqm applies to each space.
+No caps on gym and exercise classes (other than limits imposed by dentisty quotients) COVID Marshals required when gyms are staffed.
+At times when gyms are unstaffed, a density quotient of 1 per 4sqm applies.
+Signage must state the number of people permitted inside, disinfectant and other cleaning products must be supplied for use by patrons.
+Electronic record keeping through the Services Vic application or a government API-linked digital system is required (venues will have a 28-day compliance amnesty).
+Venues with capacity of greater than 500 patrons must publish a COVIDSafe Plan online. - ▲ Outdoor physical recreation and community sport: No cap on outdoor fitness classes other than density quotient of 1 per 2sqm.
+Electronic record keeping through the Services Vic app or a government API-linked digital system is required (venues will have a